 Health coach for iBS and digestive issues

 Living with IBS, bloating or digestive issues can be a debilitating vicious cycle!
 Having to cancel plans or leave early because you're sick again is frustrating and can even lead to depression.
 Maybe you have to map out bathrooms on your way to work, or are afraid to travel because your symptoms are unpredictable.
 I GET IT.
 I used to be there.
 I suffered from terrible IBS from high school into my early twenties.
 I was put on tons of different medications, and was even premanently excused from class early due to the severity of my condition.

 But, the crazy part was out of the handful of specialists I saw, not ONE talked about my diet or mental health (stress levels) as possible contributing factors to my symptoms.
-As a certified holistic health coach, I now know that stress and nutrition can play a huge role in triggering IBS or digestive symptoms, and getting your entire health under control is crucial to achieving "remission".
-I was able to get rid of my IBS and digestive problems through a nutritional and holistic approach, and now I am dedicated to helping others find what works for them so they can better manage their symptoms and more importantly, heal the gut!
+As an integrative nutrition health coach, I now know that stress and nutrition can play a huge role in triggering IBS or digestive symptoms, and getting your entire health under control is crucial to achieving "remission".
+I was able to get rid of my IBS and digestive problems through a nutritional and holistic approach, and now I am dedicated to helping others find what works for them, so they can better manage their symptoms and more importantly, heal their gut!

 What is IBS?